bodenberg/appdimens/iOS/README.md

 **AppDimens iOS** is a comprehensive dimensioning system that replaces fixed point values with intelligently scaled dimensions based on actual screen characteristics.
 While iOS's default points are constant, AppDimens treats them as base values that scale predictably across different screen sizes, densities, and aspect ratios.

+The library is organized into three modules:
+- **Main**: Unified dimension management functionality with advanced caching and qualifiers
+- **UI**: UIKit and SwiftUI extensions and integrations
+- **Games**: Metal-specific functionality for game development

 ### 🎨 Key Benefits

 - **🎯 Visual Consistency**: Maintain perfect proportions across all iOS device types